DP Claire Mathon AFC used the living vibration of KODAK Film for Pablo Larraín’s hauntingly beautiful Princess Diana biopic ‘Spencer’

 The intoxicating, psychological drama, directed by Pablo Larraín from a script by Steven Knight, received a three-minute standing ovation after its in-competition, world premiere at the 2021 Venice International Film Festival.
-Kirsten Stewart received acclaim for her compelling lead performance as Diana, and critics have lauded the exquisitely wistful cinematography of French DP Claire Mathon AFC, especially the gliding, close-up portraiture around the conflicted princess.
+Kristen Stewart received acclaim for her compelling lead performance as Diana, and critics have lauded the exquisitely wistful cinematography of French DP Claire Mathon AFC, especially the gliding, close-up portraiture around the conflicted princess.

 “I liked the mystery that emanated from the script, the fable side of this story about Diana.
 There was something both sensitive and visual in it that made me want to participate in Pablo's universe,” says Mathon, a graduate of the École Nationale Supérieure Louis-Lumière film school in Paris, whose recent credits include the multi-award-winning Portrait af a Lady on Fire (Portrait de la Jeune Fille en Feu) (2019, dir.
 Céline Sciamma).
 Mathon previously shot Two Friends (Les Deux Amis) (2015, dir.
 Louis Garrel) on KODAK 35mm film.